sphinx-contrib/confluencebuilder/doc/configuration.rst

 extension may take advantage of a subset of `Sphinx configurations`_ as well when preparing documents.

+.. versionadded:: 1.9

+    All options provided by this extension may be set from the running environment.
+For example, if ``confluence_publish`` is not explicitly set inside ``conf.py`` or provided via `Sphinx's command line`_, this extension may check the ``CONFLUENCE_PUBLISH`` environment option as a fallback.
+Note that this only applies options provided below and will not work for other configuration options provided by Sphinx or other Sphinx extensions.

 .. only:: latex

     .. contents::